Tanuj2552/Todo-List-Manager/README.md

 1) ```flask initdb``` - to setup the database for the web application
 2) ```flask run``` - to run the web application

+Finally open local server - http://127.0.0.1:5000/ in your browser (preferably-google chrome) to see the web app.